 - Personal awareness and reflection are vital aspects of the healing process; and

 - As practitioners we will benefit from developing our ability to separate our personal issues from those of our clients.

 When and where we meet:

-We meet on the 2nd Sunday of the month, from 3:00 - 4:30pm, at a private residence in Ottawa.
+We meet via Zoom videoconference call on the 2nd Sunday of each month, from 1-2pm EST.

 How to join: